ethangutk/RaytracingProgram/README.md

 <br><br>
 ### 💡 Cones & Spotlights
 These two features go hand in hand.
 A cone is a minor feature that uses the quadratic surface equation of a parabolic cylinder to create the shape’s properties.
 A little extra work is needed to let the program know not to keep producing the shape above the tip of the cone.
-A spotlight is simply a cone but, instead of a physical form, it is light.
+A spotlight is simply a cone, but it is light instead of a physical form.
 Anything within the "light cone" will be illuminated, but anything outside will show the object ambient.
 An index position, height, and radius of the base will be specified when creating the cone.

 <br><br>